vanniktech/gradle-maven-publish-plugin/docs/central.md

 - Polls the deployment status every 5 seconds (configurable via `SONATYPE_POLL_INTERVAL_SECONDS` property)
 - Only stops when reaching a terminal state (`PUBLISHED` or `FAILED`)
-- Times out after 15 minutes by default (configurable via `SONATYPE_CLOSE_TIMEOUT_SECONDS` property)
+- Times out after 60 minutes by default (configurable via `SONATYPE_CLOSE_TIMEOUT_SECONDS` property)
 - Fails the build if the deployment enters the `FAILED` state, displaying validation errors

-#### Disabling automatic validation
+#### Changing automatic validation

-Deployment validation for automatic releases is enabled by default.
-If you prefer to check validation status manually, you can disable automatic validation:
+Deployment validation for automatic releases is enabled by default and waits for publishing to finish.
+If you prefer to only wait for the validations to succeed, you can change the validation to `VALIDATE`:

 === "build.gradle"

     ```groovy
     mavenPublishing {
-      publishToMavenCentral(true, false) // automaticRelease = true, validateDeployment = false
+      publishToMavenCentral(true, DeploymentValidation.VALIDATE) // automaticRelease = true, validateDeployment = VALIDATE

       // rest of publishing config
     }